opensearch-project/opensearch-migrations/cluster_migration_core/README.md

 # Cluster Migration Core

-Core library to assist with testing migrations/upgrades between versions of ElasticSearch and OpenSearch
+This core library assists with testing migrations/upgrades between versions of ElasticSearch and OpenSearch

 ## Running Unit Tests